|

 Committee in its annual report to Parliament then independently assesses each report.
 The committee recommends how to improve

+the child protection system.
 The Age revealed this week that the system's front line - the investigation

 of child abuse - was struggling to deal with a record 37,926 notifications of suspected abuse last year.
 Some of the 32 children